Skip to content

 )

-• name is unique across the app — it's the schema name for PostgreSQL, the SQLite table prefix, the Inertia component namespace, and the diagnostic reporter name.
+• name is unique across the app — it's the table-name prefix, the Inertia component namespace, and the diagnostic reporter name.

 • depends_on expresses a hard ordering requirement; the framework topo-sorts modules and invokes lifecycle hooks in that order.